-If at any point you feel like upgrading your hosting plan (add more resources or subdomains etc.) or you want to downgrade, all you need to do is contact Support and ask them, they will take care of those technicalities.
+If at any point you feel like upgrading your hosting plan (add more resources or subdomains etc.) or you want to downgrade, all you need to do is contact our support department.

 Some hosts (like HOSTAFRICA) provide hosting packages designed specifically for CMSs like WordPress, Joomla! and e-commerce applications such as WooCommerce, Shopify, PrestaShop and OpenCart.
 HOSTAFRICA’s servers have been fine-tuned and preconfigured to deliver the best CMS and e-commerce experience.